tommybobbins/potential-disco/bootstrap/README.md

     bucket = "wibble-flibble-123456-terraform" # need to update with the bucket name
 ````

-Edit the variables.tf and add the PROJECT_ID to the default line:
+Edit the variables.tf and add the PROJECT_ID to the default line or set the TF_VAR_project variable as above

 ````
   variable "project" {